officelifehq/officelife/docs/introduction.md

 The natural way to create this software would have been that an employee is a user, and get rid of those two notions altogether to only keep the notion of User.
 This would have been a severe limitation though.
 In an ideal world, every company would run on Homas to manage their human resources, and once a user has a profile on Homas, he can simply join other companies as he changes jobs, and most data about him would follow (if he wants to).
 It's important to realize that at any time, the user has the control over his data and can decide to remove them from the company he's joined.

+At the database level, the <code>Users</code> table contains almost the same data as the <code>Employees</code> table.
+That is because information in the Users table is information given by the user himself, whereas information in the Employees table is filled by the company.

 ### Creating an account for a company

 To create an account, you simply need a valid email address and a strong password.
 Nothing else is needed, really.
 Upon signing up, the system will send you an email to confirm the validity of the email, but you can use the software without it.
 Confirming the email address is necessary to be able to add employees to your account.